ChristopherTRoss/BudgetMaster/BudgetMaster_SRS.md

 #### 4.15 Create Security Questions
-  1. Description - The user will be prompted to create three security question for restoring a lost PIN
+  1. Description - The user will be prompted to create three security question for restoring a lost PIN - High Priority
   2. Stimulus/Response Sequences - When a PIN is created, the system will take the user to a new page and list six text fields, labeled in order from top to bottom as “Question 1”, “Answer 1”, “Question 2”, “Answer 2”, “Question 3”, and “Answer 3.”
 The user will enter their own questions and answers in the appropriate fields and then click the submit button at the bottom of the page.
 The questions and answers will be stored in the database and the user will be logged in and taken to the home screen.
   3. Functional Requirements - 4.12 (Create PIN)

 #### 4.16 Verify Security Question
-  1. Description: The application will need to determine if the security question was answered correctly.
-Medium Priority
+  1. Description: The application will need to determine if the security question was answered correctly - Medium Priority
   2. Stimulus/Response Sequences -  When the user selects the reset PIN option, the system will prompt the user with one of the 3 security questions that they created.
 The user must then answer the question correctly..
 The answers will not be case sensitive.
 After 3 failed attempts, the system will prompt the user with a different question.
 Once a correct answer is entered, they will be taken to the PIN creation screen, but will not be required to create new security questions as done in the initial PIN creation process.
   3. Functional Requirements - 4.12 (Create PIN), 4.15 (Create Security Questions)

 #### 4.17 Edit Security Questions
   1. Description.
-The application must allow users to change their security questions.
-Low Priority
+The application must allow users to change their security questions - Low Priority
   2. Stimulus/Response Sequences -  In order to do this, the user must be logged in and at the home screen.
 Then, the user will open up the side-swipe menu by swiping from the left and select the option “Security Questions”.
 There it will display their security questions and answers.
 Each question and answer will be in a text editable field, so the user can then update any changes they want.
 Once the user is done changing their questions and answers, they can hit a confirm button at the bottom of the screen and it will update the questions and answers in the database.
 If the user tries to save an empty field in their security questions and answers, then the application will not update the database and will inform the user that they cannot leave any fields blank.
   3. Functional Requirements - 4.12 (Create PIN), 4.15 (Create Security Questions), 4.10 (Open Side-Menu)

 #### 4.18 View Analysis
-  1. Description - The application will provide users information about their spending habits to help them be more efficient.
-Low Priority
+  1. Description - The application will provide users information about their spending habits to help them be more efficient - Low Priority
   2. Stimulus/Response Sequences - In order to access the page with the budget analysis, the user must be logged in and at the home screen.
 From there, the user must pull up the side-menu by swiping from the left then select the “Analysis” option.
 At this page, the categories will be ranked based on the percentage that the user has spent relative to the maximum allotted category amount.
 The categories that they spent the most in will be at the top, with the categories they spent the least in being at the bottom.
   3. Functional Requirements - 4.14 (Verify PIN), 4.10 (Open Side-Menu)

 #### 4.19 Sort Logs by Amount
-  1. Description - Users must be able to sort their incomes and expenses by the amount.
-Medium Priority
+  1. Description - Users must be able to sort their incomes and expenses by the amount - Medium Priority
   2. Stimulus/Response Sequences - When the user wants to sort their incomes and expenses by the amounts, they will open the transaction log.
 Once there, the user will click on the sort button and select the “By amount” option.
 The user will then be prompted to choose if they just want to see incomes, expenses, or both, and also select if they want it to sort in with the largest amounts at the top or the smallest amounts.
 It then will display all these logs in a detailed format with title, date, description, category, and amount.
   3. Functional Requirements - 4.14 (Verify PIN), 4.10 (Open Side-Menu), 4.18 (View Analysis)

 #### 4.20 Sort Logs by Category
-  1. Description - Users must be able to see all their expenses within a certain category.
-Medium Priority
+  1. Description - Users must be able to see all their expenses within a certain category - Medium Priority
   2. When the user wants to view his logs for a certain category, he can do this in two different ways.
 The first way is by tapping on the category from the home screen.
 This action will bring the user to the transaction log and then automatically sort it by the category that was pressed.
 The logs will be pulled from the database where the category matches the one originally clicked.
 It will show a detailed view of each log with title, date, description, and amount of expense sorted by the most recent listed first.
 The second way to perform this action will be located inside the transaction log.
-When the user is in the transaction log, the user may click a sort button and then select the "by category" option.
+When the user is in the transaction log, the user may click a sort button and then select the "By category" option.
 This will perform the same system action that occurs after pressing a category from the home screen.
   3. Functional Requirements - 4.14 (Verify PIN), 4.10 (Open Side-Menu), 4.18 (View Analysis)

 #### 4.21 Sort Logs by Date
-  1. Description - Users must be able to view their expenses and incomes by their date entered.
-Medium Priority
+  1. Description - Users must be able to view their expenses and incomes by their date entered - Medium Priority
   2. Stimulus/Response Sequences - When the user wants to sort their incomes and expenses by the date entered, they will open the transaction log.
 The user will click on the sort button and select the “By date” option.
 The user will then be prompted to choose if they just want to see incomes, expenses, or both, and also select if they want it to be ordered starting with the most recent entries or by the oldest entries.
 It then will display all these logs in a detailed format with title, date, description, category, and amount.
   3. Functional Requirements - 4.14 (Verify PIN), 4.10 (Open Side-Menu), 4.18 (View Analysis)